Iraqi Teenager Guilty Of Carrying Out London Train Bombing

 Hassan was arrested in the southern port of Dover the following day carrying 2,320 pounds in cash and a new phone.

 The court heard he arrived in Britain in the back of a lorry in 2015, claimed asylum and was placed with foster parents in Sunbury.
-He told British officials that he had been taken by force by ISIS terrorists, who had threatened to kill his family members, and had given him military training.
+He told British officials that he had been taken by force by Islamic State militants, who had threatened to kill his family members, and had given him military training.

 Britain said at the time there was no evidence to suggest IS was responsible for the Parsons Green attack despite the group's claims of responsibility.